Dr Érika Melek Delgado

 Biography

-Formerly, she had a two-year post as a Postdoctoral Fellow at The Harriet Tubman Institute for Research on Africa and its Diasporas, at York University, Canada.
-She received a fellowship to do her PhD in History at the University of Worcester, UK, and an MPhil in Comparative History from the Universidade Federal do Rio de Janeiro (UFRJ), Brazil.
-She also coordinated the project related to digitalization and of primary sources from Sierra Leone for the Endangered Archives for the British Library.
-She is also part of the director team for the Walk With Web Co.
-During her undergraduate studies at Universidade Federal Fluminense (UFF), Brazil, she was awarded the Emerging Leaders in the Americas Program (ELAP) grant.
+Prior to this appointment, she held the position of Leverhulme Early Career Fellow in the Department of Language, Literature and Culture at King's College London.
+Regarding her Early Career Fellow position, Erika was granted fellowships from the Leverhulme Trust and the British Academy.
+Furthermore, she was a two-year Postdoctoral Fellow at the Harriet Tubman Institute for Research on Africa and its Diasporas at York University, Canada.
+She was awarded a scholarship for her PhD in History from the University of Worcester, UK, and an MPhil in Comparative History from the Universidade Federal do Rio de Janeiro (UFRJ), Brazil.
+In addition, she fulfils the role of director at Walk With Web Co.
+Prior to the award of her PhD, she was the recipient of the Emerging Leaders in the Americas Program (ELAP) scholarship.

 Research interests and Phd supervision